Shaurya-Aggarwal07/A2-Jotix/README.md

 # Jotix - Modern Note-Taking Application

 ## Overview

-Jotix is a versatile browser-based note-taking application that helps you organize your thoughts, tasks, and information in one convenient place.
+A versatile browser-based note-taking application that helps you organize your thoughts, tasks, and information in one convenient place.
 With dual-mode functionality, you can easily switch between checkable task lists and free-form notes.

 ## Features